-I will describe later 27 Filipino values.
+I will describe later 30 Filipino values.
 You will understand why Filipinos do what they do.
 Use these values to educate, empower, and motivate Filipinos.
 Use these values to teach personal development and leadership.

 I won’t attempt to be academic.
-I understand that the younger generation of professionals may find some of the values to be unfamiliar to them.
+I understand that the younger generation of professionals may find some of the values unfamiliar.

 But they’ll surely recognize each when I show the asal (behaviors) that demonstrate each value.

 If you want to understand Filipinos, start with our values.
-You can start with these 27 traditional Filipino values.
-Each of us carries with us a different set of values, and we may have a unique way of seeing and understanding each value.
+You can start with these 30 cultural Filipino values.
+Each of us carries a different set of values, and we may have a unique way of seeing and understanding each value.